DrDonk/OC4VM/docs/tools.md

 # OC4VM - Tools

+## OC4VM Guest Tools
 The OpenCore boot disk constains some useful tools to modify the OpenCore configuration file config.plist.

-The OC4VM boot drive should be mounted at:
+The OC4VM boot drive should be mounted at in the macOS guest:

 `/Volumes/OPENCORE`